 “We’re big fans of Chicago.
 It was one of our biggest cities early on in the company — some of our first customers were here, and as we grow, Chicago is kind of growing with us,” Vucko said.

 Choosing Chicago and the Great Hall was a no brainer for the custom apparel company.

 “Chicago also has great history and a beautiful space here at the Great Hall,” Vucko said.

 The main issue with many custom online brands is that many customers desire to touch and hold what they’re buying.
-That’s why Indochino’s Traveling Tailor is such a hit — for the first time, men who found self-measuring and choosing fabrics and details online, are able to experience Indochino in person.
+That’s why Indochino’s Traveling Tailor is such a hit — for the first time, men who found self-measuring and choosing fabrics and details online difficult or a turn-off, are able to experience Indochino in person.

 When asked about what sparked interest in creating physical touchpoints for men to experience Indochino, Vucko said, “There’s a lot of opportunity to create stylish clothing and put it in a fresh setting, and that’s what I think this is about: how do you make stylish clothing palatable and fun for the average guy?”